 This can be characterized by a decrease in fine motor skills and noticeable shaking in the body. most notably, the tremors occur in the hands and fingers which can make it difficult to hold objects and perform small tasks.
 The body may also experience sudden muscle spasms.

-For physical symptoms such as tremors, expect these symptoms to last up to a few weeks.
+For physical symptoms such as tremors, the expected length of methadone withdrawal symptoms is up to a few weeks.
 As time goes on, the physical symptoms will become less intense and less noticeable.

 5. Anxiety and Irritability

 Unfortunately for users, the symptoms of withdrawal are not limited to physical vulnerabilities.
 The most challenging and emotionally exhausting toll withdrawal takes on a user is on one’s mental health and well-being.